An exact replica of the original coin.

-Obverse: Female head, copied from the Arethusa of Evaentus, surrounded by dolphins; in front of neck., pellet.
+Obverse: Female head, copied from the Arethusa of Evaentus, surrounded by dolphins; in front of the neck., pellet.

 Reverse: Horse, bust; behind, palm tree; below, Phoenician letter m